PankratzLab/Genvisis-Docs/VisualizeWorkflowResults/scatter-plot.md

 In the **Annotation** tab, you can enter a description in the “enter new annotation here” box.
 It will then be entered into the list of existing annotations with the first letter of the annotation now available as a hotkey, e.g., Monomorphic and Extra heterozygote clusters are default annotations.
 When viewing a marker, if you hit ‘m’ or ‘e’, the marker will be flagged for that annotation and you’ll automatically move to the next marker.
 In this way, you can very quickly move through markers, hitting only the annotation shortcuts on the keyboard.

-High quality markers have tight clusters with A/A on the X-axis, B/B on the Y-axis, and A/B in the middle of the plot.
+High-quality markers have tight clusters with A/A on the X-axis, B/B on the Y-axis, and A/B in the middle of the plot.

 Once Marker BLAST Annotation has been run, the **BLAST Metrics** tab in the lower right hand corner of the window will include data about the marker.
 This Includes the metrics **Has Perfect Match?**, **# Off-Target Alignments**, and **# On-Target (mismatched) Alignments (>80.0% match)**.
 1. Click the button **Show BLAST Results** to load the **BlastViewer**